People are getting harassed in virtual reality too

 "Anytime [you're] looking at issues around harassment, it's both surprising and not," said Pluto VR co-founder Forest Gibson.

-Harassment, including sexual harassment, is a known problem online— social media platforms like Facebook and Twitter have struggled to deal with users flinging hate and abuse at other users in various forms.
-In a high-profile incident in 2016, comedian Leslie Jones was essentially driven off Twitter because of harassment.
-The Pew Research Center estimates 41 percent of Americans have experienced harassment online.
+Harassment, including sexual harassment, is a known problem online.
+Social media platforms like Facebook and Twitter have struggled to deal with users flinging hate and abuse at other users.
+In one high-profile incident in 2016, comedian Leslie Jones was essentially driven off Twitter because of harassment.
+The Pew Research Center estimates that 41 percent of Americans have experienced harassment online.

 "If you're having a video call with someone and they lean into their camera, that's not something that's violating your personal bubble," Gibson said.
 In VR, it's a different story.
 "Your brain sees that something is too close to you."

-Other accounts included everything from lewd and sexual gestures, to sexually explicit messages, and having other avatars grab, slap and grope at them.
+Other accounts included everything from lewd and sexual gestures to sexually explicit messages to other avatars grabbing, slapping and groping them.

 Sexual harassment isn't the only issue.
 Seventeen percent of females surveyed and 28 percent of males reported homophobic or racist comments.